adamjarling/loc-speculative-annotations/README.md

 ### Update source images

-Source images are currently defined in the following project file:
+Source images are currently hosted locally and defined in the following file:

 `src/services/loc-images.js`

 The application uses the OpenSeadragon Viewer to render images, so your source images can be a combination of locally hosted images (within the application), or externally hosted images (for example, served from a IIIF image server).

-This is currently where you'd update the application's source image definitions.
+### IIIF Manifests

+Application metadata is represented by IIIF Presentation API 3.0 manifest files.
+The organization is as follows (currently):

+- Top level **Collection** manifest resource which contains information about the Speculative Annotation works as a collection.
+- Individual manifests which each represent a Work and it's metadata.
+- Placeholder Library of Congress Collection manifests which contain metadata about the containing Collection for each Work.

 ### Custom theme